 Setting Up Cluster Access

-Find out about the steps to set up access to the clusters you create using Container Engine for Kubernetes (OKE).
+Find out about the steps to set up access to the clusters you create using Kubernetes Engine (OKE).
 Having completed the steps, you can start using kubectl to manage the cluster.

 To access a cluster using kubectl, you have to set up a Kubernetes configuration file (commonly known as a 'kubeconfig' file) for the cluster.
 The kubeconfig file (by default named config and stored in the $HOME/.kube directory) provides the necessary details to access the cluster.
 Having set up the kubeconfig file, you can start using kubectl to manage the cluster.